lmbxmu/CLR-RNF/README.md

 ```

- You can run the following code to prune model on ImageNet:
+ You can run the following code to prune resnets on ImageNet:

 ```shell
 python imagenet.py